Crafting innovative and eye-catching interfaces for a digital world

 I am a Xennial; that means I am the last generation that grew up in a world without accessible technology and access to the internet.
 I just met the internet when I was around 12 years old, in the mid-1990s.
 Mobile phones were a reality for me only on my 18th birthday, in 2001, and my first smartphone was in 2006, when I was 23.
 I can think in an analogue way, and it is an advantage because I can stay more in the real world and care more about the customers’ feelings and needs.

-When I started working, the term User Experience was created recently, and we did not have a User Experience Designer role.
-And even then, I was already thinking about how the user would interact with the interfaces.
+When I started working, the term User Experience had only recently been coined, and we did not have a User Experience Designer role.
+And even then, I was already thinking about how the user would interact with and perceive the interfaces.

 I worked for more than nine years with developers and software architects (this is why I can write HTML, CSS, and JavaScript).
 It gave me a vision of how things work.
 Also, I developed a lot of empathy for them.